We must have driven past the entrance to Gupteshwor Mahadev Cave 3 to 4 times on the way back down from the World Peace Pagoda.

 I’ve always found it interesting how certain cultures would go about celebrating their religions.
 The photo of the cow above was just one of the many symbols the Nepalese have brought down into the cave.

 There were several more statues representing the different parts of Hinduism but, out of respect, I didn’t take any pictures of them.
 It was cool seeing the variations and subtle changes coming from Southeast Asia into Nepal.
 Whereas the previous countries I have traveled through like Thailand, Laos & Vietnam practiced Buddhism, here it was the exact opposite as Hinduism was quite the prevalent religion.

 Alongside the religious figurines were also the natural rock formations the unique underground waterfall conditions provided.
-While some formations took on a look of an overused candle where the wax was dripping down it’s side, others took on a coral reef like approach like that of which I found under the waters of Isla Bastimentos in Panama.
+While some formations took on a look of an overused candle where the wax was dripping down its side, others took on coral reef-like characteristics like that of which I found under the waters of Isla Bastimentos in Panama.